 How we teach Handwriting

-Letter formation and pencil control is developed in the EYFS curriculum as part of learning in Physical Development and writing (linking the letters formation with the letter sounds).
+Letter formation and pencil control is developed in the EYFS curriculum as part of learning in Physical Development and writing (linking the letter formation with the letter sounds).

 In Year 1 these skills are embedded and developed further through regular practice.